xs2tarunkukreja/Learning/ML/Vision/Day_4/ObjectDetection.md

 # Object Detection
+Image > Classification CAT > Classification and Localization - We identify cat and tell position in ractangle > Object Detection ( Localization when we have lots of animals/objects in image) > Instance segmentations (exact shape and position of objects)

 ## Sliding Window Algorithm
 For each of this window, we would normally take window region and apply image classifier to determine if the window has an object that interest us.
 Problem -
     Object at different scales and orientation.
     Very Slow

+Now create window of differnet size.

+Also we can reduce the image size.

 ## Image Pyramid
 x*y image to /2 > /4 > /8 so on.